ujka/DE-challenge/README.md

 It will decode HLLs, merge them using `Merge` and when sure that all consumers sent their data to `middle`, `Count` for particular datetime, and output result to the output topic in similar manner that we know.
-I was curious to see how this would work so I've created prototype and put it to another repo so you can take a look if you want.
+I was curious to see how this would work so I've created prototype and put it under parallel directory so you can take a look if you want.
+Disclaimer: This is just proof of concept, I am aware that there is a lot of duplicated code and other staff that could be done better.
-Speed up was from 32s to 20s (3 consumers were used) so we were able to process 50000 frames per second.
+Speed up was from 32s to 20s (3 consumers used) so we were able to process ~50000 frames per second.

 * `you may want to count things for different time frames but only do json parsing once.` -